-It is important to know that a self-inflating mat (regardless of brand) will not self-inflate to the degree of firmness necessary for sleeping on - you will always need to add a little extra air (either via mouth inflation or with a pump) to bring the mat up to the pressure you will want.
+It’s important to note that no self-inflating mat (regardless of brand) will inflate to full sleeping firmness on its own.
+You’ll always need to add a little extra air – either by mouth or with a pump – to reach your preferred comfort level.

 Here's the position the valve should be in for inflation: